ShuyaGOEMON/AR_SwitchBotOperationForPublish/README.md

 - BLE経由のローカルSwitchBot制御

 # Remote SwitchBot Control System with AR Glasses and Speech Recognition
+(This README was created using GPT-4o.
+The content has been verified by ShuyaGOEMON.)
 ## 🔧 Overview

 This project implements a **hands-free control system** using AR glasses, speech recognition, and the SwitchBot API.